zero731/customer_churn_blog/README.md

 You know that revenue is a composition of **new business**, **upsell**, and **churn**.
 A lack of new business doesn't appear to be the issue and upsell is of less immediate concern.
 You decide to investigate **customer churn**, the loss of customers using your product or subscribing to your services.

 ## Blog Post
-A detailed description of the overall process and results of the analysis can be found in [this post]() (link will be provided when article is published).
+A detailed description of the overall process and results of the analysis can be found in [this post](https://propheto.medium.com/demystifying-data-science-a-case-study-on-customer-churn-4bd90f5ae977).

 ## Repository Guide